LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 ###1.
 Using data attributes as "breadcrumbs":

 The examples below will all focus on the videos index page of my app, for which I wanted to build nested, drop down information a user could toggle in and out of view.
-(My app is a dance step organizer, which assists one in organizing dance steps they would like to learn, and the YouTube videos they can be found in.)
+(My app is a dance step organizer, which assists users in organizing dance steps they would like to learn, and the YouTube videos those steps can be found in.)

 ![Videos index page](../images/Videos index.png)